akeylmz/Test-Solving-Application/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Credits
-The Test Solver Application was developed by Ahmet Kemal Yılmaz.
+The Test Solver Application was developed by Ahmet Kemal Yılmaz at 2023.

 ## Contact
 For any inquiries or feedback, please contact ahmetkemalyilmaz1@gmail.com.